Buying a property in Spain: 2025 guide for French | MCB Costa Blanca

 Simplified procedures

-Not proficient in the language?
-Our French agents will accompany you throughout the acquisition process to allow you to buy safely, assisting you with clarity in all your administrative procedures.
-When signing the deed you are accompanied by a French agent to translate the information relating to all taxes and duties related to this purchase, the lifting of mortgage, taxes on capital gains and retention etc.
+You don't master the language?
+Our qualified French agents will accompany you throughout the acquisition process to allow you to buy safely, by assisting you with clarity in all your administrative procedures.
+When signing the deed, you are accompanied by a French agent in order to translate the information relating to all the taxes related to this purchase, the lifting of the mortgage, the taxes on capital gains and retention, etc.

 More than an intermediary

-Your French agent knows the history of the properties, he will tell you the possibilities of negotiation of these, will transmit your offer, will inform you of the legal situation of the property in view of the register of the property (Nota simple del registro de la propiedad), will take care of the formalities of reservation, (contrato de Reserva) of the promise to purchase (Contrato privado de compraventa), looking for financing from banks, he will introduce you to a French-speaking banker, prepare the file for the notarial signature (Escritura), proceed (or have it done) at the request of the NIE, assist you for the change of name with the various municipal bodies, water company, electricity, gas, telephone, town hall, tax services, community of owners, etc.
+Your French agent knows the history of the properties, he will indicate the possibilities of negotiating them, send you your offer, inform you of the legal situation of the property in view of the property register (Nota simple del registro de la propiedad), take care of the reservation formalities, (contrato de Reserva) of the promise to purchase (Contrato privado de compraventa), to seek financing from banks, he will introduce you to a French-speaking banker, prepare the file for the notarial signature (Escritura), proceed (or have it done) to the NIE, assist you with the change of name with the various municipal bodies, water, electricity, gas, telephone, town hall, tax services, community of owners, etc.

-MCB Immobilier provides research, advice and support functions for French clients wishing to buy a property in Spain on the Costa Blanca.
+MCB immobilier provides research, advice and support for French clients wishing to buy a property in Spain on the Costa Blanca.

-We aim to build a relationship of trust and be the architect of the realization of your perfectly successful acquisition.
+Our objective is to build a relationship of trust and to be the craftsman of the realization of your perfectly successful acquisition.

-The Spanish property transfer system is different from the France and you must ensure that the people involved in the transaction are qualified professionals, who have a thorough knowledge of how the system works.
-It is therefore strongly recommended to choose a lawyer who specializes in Spanish law, we will introduce you to our French-speaking lawyer.
+The Spanish property transfer system is different from France and you must ensure that the people involved in the transaction are qualified professionals, who have a thorough knowledge of how the system works.
+It is therefore highly recommended to choose a lawyer who is specialized in Spanish law, We will introduce you to our English-speaking lawyer.

-Our French-speaking real estate agency and its French agents, will be able to advise you skillfully, for the choice of a property, but also on the choice of the sector according to your criteria.
-We will be your best partner, our sales fees being the responsibility of the seller.
+Our French-speaking real estate agency and its French agents will be able to advise you skillfully, for the choice of a property, but also on the choice of the area according to your criteria.
+We will be your best partner, our sales fees being paid by the seller.

-If you would like more information do not hesitate to contact us, we will be happy to answer you.
+If you would like more information, please do not hesitate to contact us, we will be happy to answer you.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras sit amet enim accumsan, scelerisque augue sit amet, scelerisque purus.
 Donec eu turpis quis purus varius hendrerit.